dimakm/GWG-shoppingList/README.md

 ## Learning Git and Github
-If you are new to Git and Github you need to learn them, use the links below:
+If you are new to Git and Github you need to learn them, use the links below you'll need them to learn using github:

-> #### This is important,  if you plan to contribute code to the project.

 ### Git and GitHub Learning Resources